OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 	- I'd also consider requiring Electricity on Tablesaw and Mixer if it were possible.
 - ‘Home Filtered Water Cooler’ to fill on Right Click, like Mirky water sources.
 [Might be possible, I haven't figured it out]
 - Limit most Home furnishings to be easily moveable within 'Land Claim'.
 [Might be possible, I haven't figured it out]
+- Hopefully I can find some more good texture candidates to include with the paintbrush.

 VERSION HISTORY
 --------------------------